 Spoon Bent Gouges

 An alternative name for a spoon-bent gouge is a short bent gouge.
-The name derives from having a blade that is straight along its length and curves at the end.
+The name derives from having a straight blade along its length and curves at the end.
 It looks like a spoon, and it is for hollowing and deep cutting.
 Due to the unique blade shape, these gouges excel at cutting in hard-to-reach areas.

 The versatile tool is for whittling, chip carving, letter carving, and detailing.
 It is available in different blade shapes, and each blade is for a specific purpose.
-That is why you have to choose a blade shape that matches your needs.
+That is why you must choose a blade shape matching your needs.

-V-tools are named after the V profile of the blade as they make a V-shaped cut with a crisp angled bottom.
+V-tools are named after the V profile of the blade as they make a V-shaped cut with a crisp, angled bottom.
 V tools are ideal for detailing and adding decoration.
-Standard V parting tools, V-tools are available in 30 and 45 degrees.
+Standard V parting tools and V-tools are available in 30 and 45 degrees.